blueiris13/Order-Management-System/README.md

 CREATE/READ/UPDATE/DELETE works.

+Description:

-CREATE functionality works when the "Add New Order" button is clicked.
-This will create a new row on the table with the dummy data (Customer ID and Order Date).
+CREATE: The user can add a new order by clicking "Add New Order" button.
+This will create a new row on the table with the Customer as Guest (null) and the datatime as the current UTC time.
-This is expected behavior.
-Users will be able to update/edit the data in the Order Details page.

-READ functionality works.
-The existing/newly added data will appear on the Orders table.
+READ: The existing/newly added data will appear on the Orders table.

-UPDATE functionality works. customer_id can be updated on the Order Detail page.
+UPDATE: customer_id can be updated on the Order Detail page.
+Customer can be nullable when the user select "Guest".

-DELETE functionality works.
-An order can be deleted when "Delete Entire Order" button is clicked on the Order Detail page.
+DELETE: An order can be deleted when the user clicks "Delete Entire Order" button on the Order Detail page.

 Related files - home.js, helloworld.js, hometable.js

 #### Order Details
 This page is accessible when clicking the rows on the Orders table.

 CREATE/READ/UPDATE/DELETE works.

+Description:

-CREATE functionality works with the Order Details form.<br>
+CREATE: The user can add a new row into the order_games table with the Order Details form.<br>
 *Note: Game Id(Game) can only be added once per order_id.
-If the user try to add a game that's already been added, only the quantity will be added to the existing game.
+If the user try to add a game that's already been added, the quantity will be added to the existing game.

-READ partially works.
-The table will fetch the correct data from Order_Games table, but still need to fetch the relevant data from Game table.
+READ: The existing/newly added data will appear on the Order Detail table.

-UPDATE a game quantity works.
-Works with "Edit quantity" button in the drop down menu on the table.
+UPDATE: The user can update a game's quantity by cliclking the "Edit quantity" button in the drop down menu on the table.

-DELETE a game works.
-Works with "Delete" button in the drop down menu on the table.
+DELETE: The user can delete a game by clicking the "Delete" button in the drop down menu on the table.

 Related files - orderdetail.js, orderdetailform.js, orderdetailtable.js